highbyte/dotnet-6502/docs/systems/apple2/overview.md

   same dots render as the plain monochrome pattern at the full 280 instead.
 - Mixed mode: graphics with the bottom 4 text rows, for both lo-res and hi-res.
 - Selectable monitor: a composite colour monitor (the default) or a green, white or amber phosphor monitor.
-Text is monochrome either way — a colour monitor renders it white.
+The choice applies to every mode, not just hi-res: text is monochrome either way (a colour monitor renders it white), and lo-res is full colour on a colour monitor and phosphor-tinted luminance on a monochrome one.
 - Pixel-exact render path (`Apple2Rasterizer`, the default): draws text cells from the real 5&times;7 dot patterns in the character generator ROM and all graphics modes, in two compositing layers.
 - Lightweight glyph command-stream render path (`Apple2VideoCommandStream`) for hosts that draw